cybernetlab/ensure_it/README.md

 Please read carefully [refinements](http://www.ruby-doc.org/core-2.1.1/doc/syntax/refinements_rdoc.html) documentation before using refined EnsureIt.
 Don't forget to call `using EnsureIt` in every file (not class or method if your class or method placed in many files) you need it.

-If you using refined library, but want to support mode without refinements, active refines with condition like this:
+If you using refined library, but want to support mode without refinements, activate refines with condition like this:

 ```ruby
 module SomeModule